raindancers/raindancers-network.raindancers-cdk/README.md

 Note: This Construct Library shoudl be considered experimental, and breaking changes are likely, untill it reaches version 1.x.x.

 The authors of this construct encourage and welcome PR's.
-Please raise an issue...
+Please raise an issue.../

 ```
 import { Evpc } from 'raindancers-cdk.raindancers-network';